 CUCC-PG Endowment Fund

 The CUCC-PG Endowment Fund is a special trust that provides money from investment growth and earned interest to support selected missions and outreach.
 Each year, half of the Fund's earnings are retained to grow the Fund and insure its longevity.
 The other half of the earnings are distributed annually toward projects that fall into one or more of the following categories: education, community service, UCC mission projects, and capital improvements.
 The Fund is administered by the Endowment Team.
 Our current Endowment Team Lead is Bil Tucker.
 Other members of the team are Carolyn Kvam-Hansman, Olin Lyons, Dick Michael, Don Nagle, and Kathy Rivadeneira.
 Projects are evaluated by the Team, and all disbursements are approved by the Leadership Team.
 In 2020, the Fund provided grants to Crossroads Hope Academy, Edgewater Bicycle Ministry, Military Heritage Museum and Peace River Botanical and Sculpture Gardens.
 The Fund also provided monies to support the Social Justice Ministry Team and our Capital Campaign that was initiated in 2019.
 The audio/visual/computer upgrades that were needed for us to be able to continue worship during COVID-19 were funded in part by the Fund.
-For more information, contact Bil Tucker, Endowment Team Lead, through the church office: (941) 637-8443, .
+For more information, contact Bil Tucker, Endowment Team Lead, through the church office: (941) 637-8443, email@example.com.
 Bil can provide information about submitting a project request or making a tax-deductible gift to the fund.